Passw/Schemacs-Emacs-in-Scheme/README.md

 `./guile.sh` script to start the REPL, note that the `--fresh-auto-compile` flag is set, and so recompilation will occur every time `main-guile.scm` is loaded.
-If you are not hacking the Gypsum source code, feel free to delete this flag from the `guile.sh` script file so that `load` only builds the application once, and launches the application more quickly.
+If you are not hacking the Schemacs source code, feel free to delete this flag from the `guile.sh` script file so that `load` only builds the application once, and launches the application more quickly.